NREL/sparkctl/README.md

 By default, if a compute node fails (kernel panic, hardware failure, etc.), Slurm will terminate the job.

-This behavior can be disadvantageous for a Spark cluster because it can tolerate worker node failures in many cases.
+This behavior can be advantageous for a Spark cluster because it can tolerate worker node failures in many cases.
 If a job is almost complete when a failure occurs, it may be able to retry the failed tasks on a different node and complete successfully.